Sex Lies & Rumor Control: Mulatto Laughs Off 21 Savage Hookup Hearsay

 There have been some ramblings about 22-year-old rapper Mulatto quietly hooking up with Zone 6 rapper 21 Savage but the young star has officially laughed off those rumors.
-Speculation about Latto and 21 hooking sparked on twitter when one of her fans posted that 21 had purchase the rapper a car for her birthday.
+Speculation about Latto and 21 hooking up sparked on Twitter when one of her fans posted that 21 had purchased the rapper a car for her birthday.
 This story had not been confirmed but soon after, fans did gather evidence of 21 and Mulatto apparently together in Puerto Rico for her birthday back in December.

 Some of 21 Savage’s entourage was in Puerto Rico at the same time as Mulatto as well, even though 21 tried to front like he was in Miami.